rogerhoward/lambdazoom/README.md

 ### serverless environment
 AWS Lambdas don't depend on being installed on a server (physical or cloud) that must be kept running 24/7, eating your dollars while it may be doing nothing.
 AWS Lambdas charge you only while they run, giving you a huge degree of flexibility in pricing and true pay-per-use processing, flexibility hard to match with dedicated hardware, or even with auto-provisioned cloud servers.

+## What it does

+For each image file uploaded to an S3 bucket of your choice, LambdaZoom will do two things:

+1. Convert the uploaded image to a DeepZoom tileset and save the tiles and .dzi file to another S3 bucket
+2. Automatically extract all available metadata from the uploaded image and save it in a JSON file in another S3 bucket

+These two steps are done in a way that is entirely automatic, cheap, and will effortlessly scale out to support as much work as you can throw at it.

 ## Key technologies

 LambdaZoom wouldn't be possible without several key technologies: